 There are some ways to make cookies healthier.
 It is hard to make a cookie that actually tastes great and is totally healthy.
 I think it is worth some points to have a tasty end result.

-Luckily though there are ways to reduce the calories and points in sweets if you are willing to make some substitutions and play around with the recipe a little bit.
-These ideas are not specific to this recipe but can be tried in lots of cookie and dessert recipes!
+Luckily though, there are ways to reduce the calories and points in sweets if you are willing to make some substitutions and play around with the recipe a little bit.
+These ideas are not specific to this recipe but can be tried in many cookie and dessert recipes!

 Some easy substitutions to make so you have a healthier dessert are: